sarthakkjha/session-success-stack/README.md

 ## 🔮 Future Roadmap

-We plan to expand Paytension with:
+We plan to expand Coincentrate with:
 - Mobile app versions (iOS & Android)
 - Gamified experience with leaderboards and badges
 - Community focus challenges